 Why do we do this?
 Why don’t we set everything to match_parent because later, we will add some more elements, but for now this is everything that we can do right now.
 Of course we have to add an ID to this ListView object.
 We go and type ID and we will call it ListView.
 That’s great.

 If we run the app right now we don’t we won’t see that many changes because we haven’t initialized it in code.
 To initialize our ListView in code we will go to our onResume method.
 We’re going to override this.
-Why will I do this on onResume instead of onCreate?
+Why would I do this on onResume instead of onCreate?
 Well, the reason is simple.
-Because we need permissions, we need to check we have permissions to search for files.
-First we will check if we have those permissions if not we will ask the user to give those permissions.
+Since we need permissions, we need to check that we have permissions to search for files.
+First we will check if we have those permissions and if not we will ask the user to give those permissions.

-We’re going to say private static final int and we say REQUEST_PERMISSIONS and this is just a code we will use.
+We’re going to use private static final int and REQUEST_PERMISSIONS and this is just a code we will use.
 For example, I will use the code one, two, three, four.
 It doesn’t really matter.
 It’s just an ID, an identifier, okay?

 Right now, we will define the permissions.
-The same permissions we defined on our manifest file.
-To do that we go and type private static final String array and we will call this string array PERMISSIONS.
+I have the same permissions on our manifest file.
+To do that we will go and type private static final String array and we will call this string array PERMISSIONS.
 We will assign this and, of course, end it with a semicolon.
 In Java you always have to end the line with a semicolon, and right here we will type Manifest.permission.READ_EXTERNAL_STORAGE then we’re going to put a comma here, and again Manifest.permission.WRITE_EXTERNAL_STORAGE.
 Great.
 Now we have to find the permissions we need and our permission request code.

-The next thing we will define is an integer that will store how many permissions are we asking that will help us to check if every permission that we ask was granted or not.
+The next thing we will define is an integer that will store how many permissions we are asking for that will help us to check if every permission that we ask was granted or not.

-You can say private static final int PERMISSIONS_COUNT.
-In this case, we’re only asking for two permissions so we will set this to number two.
-We will ask for permissions on the onResume method because maybe the user went to the settings app of the phone and it disabled permission for our app.
-That’s why we want to check that every time the app is resumed so we can say @override protected void on onResume.
-This is the on resume method and inside this we will called super.onResume().
+You can call it private static final int PERMISSIONS_COUNT.
+In this case, we’re only asking for two permissions so we will set this up to number two.
+We will ask for permissions on the onResume method because maybe the user went to the settings app on the phone and it disabled permission for our app.
+That’s why we want to check that every time the app is resumed so we can use @override protected void on onResume.
+This is the on resume method and inside this we will call super.onResume().

 Inside the onResume method, we will have to check if we need to ask or not for permissions.
-The first thing we have to know is which API need permissions, so the APIs that need permission is Android Marshmallow and above which is SDK 23 or Android 6.
+The first thing we need to know is which APIs need permissions, so the APIs that need permission are Android Marshmallow and above which is SDK 23 or Android 6.

 We will check the current version of Android.
-For that we will go and say if Build.VERSION.SDK_INT is greater or equal then Build.VERSION_CODES.M.
-If it is greater or equal than Marshmallow we will request permissions.
+For that we will go and say if Build.VERSION.SDK_INT is greater or equal than Build.VERSION_CODES.M.
+If it is greater or equal than Marshmallow, we will request permissions.

 Here we can maybe check if the permissions are all ready granted.
-So how can we check the permissions are already granted?
-We create a method for that.
-We’re going to say private Boolean.
+So how can we check if permissions are already granted?
+We created a method for that.
+We’re going to call it private Boolean.
 We want to know if they are granted or not.
 In this case, we’ll call it arePermissionsDenied, for example.
-Inside this method we will create a for loop that will check if the permissions we need in this case, two permissions are granted or denied or whatever the case may be.
+Inside this method we will create a for loop that will check if the permissions we need in this case are granted or denied or whatever the case may be.

 Here we’re going to go and say for int i=0; i<PERMISSIONS_COUNT; i++.
 This basically checks for all the permissions in this case too.

-We’re going to say suppressLint API notation.
+We’re going to ask suppressLint API notation.
 Now the warning is hidden.

-If the permissions are not granted we will return true because this is checking if permissions are denied.
+If the permissions are not granted we will return True because this is to check if permissions are denied.
 Otherwise, we will return false.
 Make sure you have your method the same as mine.

 In this case, the user grants or denies our permission.
 I will explain that just now.
-After the user clicks on grant or not the permission, we have to know if the permission was or not granted.
+After the user clicks on the grant or not the permission, we have to know if the permission was or not granted.
 For that we will override the following method.
 The method we are overriding is public void onRequestPermissionsResult, so we are getting the result of the permission we requested.
 Inside this will have the following parameters.
-I like to use finals but okay.
+I would like to use finals but okay.
 Final int requestCode.
-Then we have final String() permissions and we also have final int() grantResults.
+We also have final String() permissions and we also have final int() grantResults.

 Inside the method we’re going to say super.onRequestPermissionResults, and the first parameter we’ll pass is requestCode, the second is permissions, and the third is grantResults.

 The next thing we will do right here, we will check if the request code is the same we sent.
-So we go and say if requestCode is the same as REQUEST_PERMISSIONS, and we also want to check if we have any result.
-For that we’re going to say and if grantResult.length is greater than zero which basically means is not empty, and here we’re going to call again arePermissionsDenied to know if the user actually granted or not.
+We will go ahead and ask if requestCode is the same as REQUEST_PERMISSIONS, and we also want to check if we have any results.
+For that we’re going to say and if grantResult.length is greater than zero which basically means is not empty, and here we’re going to call again arePermissionsDenied to know if the user granted or not.
 We’re going to say if arePermissionsDenied here we will clear the application data which is a cool hack that enables us to keep asking for permissions.

 To do that we will go and say two parenthesis pairs and inside them we’re going to say ActivityManager, and outside that parenthesis we’re going to say Object.requireNonNull(obj: this.getSystemService(ACTIVITY_SERVICE).
 This can be useful and here we’re going to say .clearApplicationUserData.
 This can be useful if we want to clear the application data.
 If not we can have a different approach, but here we were using this and we will say recreate();.